 These areas are a combination of metropolitan and non-metropolitan districts, unitary authorities and London boroughs.
 As at 1 April 2010, there were 348 local authorities in England and Wales.
-These areas provide the basis for Community Safety Partnerships; although since their formation a number of partnerships have merged to cover multiple local authority areas (see also Community Safety Partnerships).
-In some cases figures are reported for local authority areas that applied in the year ending March 2003 for the sake of continuity, even where there have been amalgamations.
+These areas provide the basis for community safety partnerships; although since their formation a number of partnerships have merged to cover multiple local authority areas.
+In some cases, figures are reported for local authority areas that applied in the year ending March 2003 for the sake of continuity, even where there have been amalgamations.

-Output Area Classification (OAC)
+Output area classification (OAC)

-The 2011 Classification of OAs is used to group together geographic areas according to key characteristics common to the population in that grouping.
-These groupings are called clusters and are derived using 2011 population census data.
-The OAC is a classification created in collaboration between ONS and the University of Leeds/University College London.
+The 2011 classification of output areas is used to group together geographic areas according to important characteristics common to the population in that grouping.
+These groupings are called clusters and are derived using 2011 population Census data.
+The OAC is a classification created in collaboration between the ONS and the University of Leeds and University College London.

-The classification is freely available from ONS and other sources for all to use and complements commercially available classifications.
+The classification is freely available from the ONS and other sources for all to use and complements commercially available classifications.